owid/energy-data/README.md

 ## Changelog

+- On March 1, 2023:
+  - Updated Ember's yearly electricity data and fixed some minor issues.
 - On December 30, 2022:
   - Fixed some minor issues with BP's dataset.
 Regions like "Other North America (BP)" have been removed from the data, since, in the original Statistical Review of World Energy, these regions represented different sets of countries for different variables.
 - On December 16, 2022: